Online Learning FAQs

 Just click Register to register online.

-If you have forgotten your password, click the Forget your password? link on the Blackboard login page.
-The link brings you to the Lost Password page, where you can reset your password.
+If you have forgotten your password, click the Forgot Password link on the login page.

 Your instructor has not made the class available yet.
 Once the instructor does this -- typically by the first day of classes -- you will be able to access it.

-You should be able to log into Blackboard the morning after you registered for the class.
+You should be able to log in the morning after you registered for the class.

 If you happen to forget or misplace your W number, you can always obtain it by logging into CLASS-Web with your old Student ID number and clicking the “What is my W ID?” link.